Arora Pain Clinic

 Chronic back pain that isn’t getting better despite receiving treatment is a considerable drain on you physically and emotionally.
-If you’re in this position, Ripu Arora, MD, and the expert team at Interventional Pain Management Center could offer you hope, using superior treatments like epidural injections.
-With convenient branches in Torrance, Victorville, and Newport Beach, California, Interventional Pain Management Center is a practice that could significantly improve your quality of life.
+If you’re in this position, Ripu Arora, MD, and the expert team at Arora Pain Clinic could offer you hope, using superior treatments like epidural injections.
+With convenient branches in Torrance, California, Arora Pain Clinic is a practice that could significantly improve your quality of life.
 Call today to schedule a consultation, or use the online booking tool.

 Epidural injections can help relieve chronic back pain when other treatments aren’t working.
 Initial treatments for back pain typically involve:

 Many people with back pain find their condition improves with these conservative approaches, but other people don’t respond so well.

 Epidural injections are one of the next set of treatments the team at Interventional Pain Management, Stem & Regenerative Cell Therapy can use if your back pain isn’t improving after the initial approaches.

 Epidural injections contain steroid medication given under sedation.
 The steroid can help reduce inflammation in your spine and soft tissues, while the anesthetic controls the pain.
 Symptom relief can be highly effective.

 What conditions are epidural injections used for?